We define what an IVR (interactive voice response) is and explain how an IVR system can be of benefit to your contact centre.

 What Is an IVR?

-IVR stands for interactive voice response, and IVR technology is an automated system that answers incoming calls and provides instructions to customers.
+IVR stands for interactive voice response, and IVR technology is an automated system that answers incoming calls and provides instructions to customers in a queue to speak to an agent.

 Customers are able to input their responses via keypad (or in some cases voice recognition) to speak to an advisor or self-serve.
 The IVR system will identify, segment and route the caller to the most appropriate advisor within your team.